International-GNSS-Service/SLM/doc/source/configuration.rst

 The amount of customization you need to do to the SLM will inform how you configure and deploy your instance.
-For simple installations that make no behavioral customizations and that do not install any additional packages you most likely will not have to write any settings files and configuring the SLM via :ref:`environment variables <environment_settings>` will be sufficent.
+For simple installations that make no behavioral customizations and that do not install any additional packages you most likely will not have to write any settings files and configuring the SLM via :ref:`environment variables <environment_settings>` will be sufficient.
 Otherwise you will need to familiarize yourself with how the :ref:`SLM builds its settings file <building_settings>`.